johnstontrav/klairejohnston-hugo-cms/site/content/post/this-is-what-a-real-bushfire-plan-looks-like.md

 THE LANDLINE RINGS.

-And you move.
+An automated voice talks and you move.
 You move with absolute purpose while simultaneously doubting your every action.

 You read the list you are following OUT LOUD to yourself and make yourself say 'check' each time you've actually adhered to the plan.